vishvish/vertx-maven-demo/Readme.md

 	mvn clean compile

-This will download the vert.x dependencies for Version 1.1.0.
-As none of the vert.x stuff is in a central Maven repo, I've loaded the two jars into my own Nexus repo and made it openly available.
-Version 1.2.1 is out but I haven't tested it yet.

 ## Running

 After building

 	cd <projectdir>/target/classes

-Assuming vertx 1.1.0 is in your path:
+Assuming vertx 1.1.0 or later is in your path and JRuby is available to vert.x (put it in the lib folder or lib/jars depending on your vert.x version).

-	vertx run com.tfto.vertx.SampleMain
+	vert.x run com.tfto.vertx.SampleMain

 You should see something like: